-6.5.4.1 In Part A and B (non-QIO) appeals?
+In Part A and B (non-QIO) appeals?
+6.5.4.1

-For purposes of determining whether an election is timely, CMS or a CMS contractor will be deemed to have received the notice of hearing on the date it was received by the AdQIC.
+For Part A and Part B appeals of QIC reconsiderations, CMS has designated the AdQIC to receive notices of hearing.
+Therefore, for purposes of determining whether an election is timely, CMS or a CMS contractor will be deemed to have received the notice of hearing on the date it was received by the AdQIC.29